 Winter On-Street Parking Rules

-No person shall park or leave a vehicle or trailer on any highway while snow is on the street from November 1 through April 30.
+No person shall park or leave a vehicle or trailer on any highway between the hours of midnight and 6:00 AM, or while snow is on the street, from November 1 through April 30.
 Vehicles or trailers that are parked on a highway in violation of the provisions of this section may be removed at the owner's expense.
-(Draper City Municipal Code, Section 14-5-030)
+(Draper City Municipal Code, Section 14-5-020)